 '''

-struct EvCB { /event control block/
+struct EvCB {

+/event control block/

 unsigned long desc; /cause descriptor/

-long status; /8 status/

-long spec; /event type/

-long mode; /mode/

 (long FHandler)(); /function format handler/

-long system [2]; /system reserved/
+long system [2];

+/system reserved/

+};

 '''

 Event Handler

 An event handler is a function that is called when an event is triggered.

 When the event occurs, the registers are saved and the handler begins executing.
 (Event handlers execute on an interrupt stack reserved in the kernel).
 When the handler completes its processing, it calls ReturnFromException(), which restores the registers and returns to the previous context.